Tarunrj99/Automated-Email-Sending-System/googleappscript/README.md

   - Check execution logs in the `Executions` tab for errors.
 - **Template/config not loading**:
   - Verify GitHub URLs are accessible and files exist.
+  - Ensure the repository is public if hosting your own templates.
   - Enable `USE_LOCAL_CONFIG` to use local settings as a fallback.
 - **Bounced emails**:
   - Check Gmail's bounce notifications and remove invalid addresses.